AxelUlmestig/intro-to-cs/README.md

 const factorial = factorial1(factorial1)
 ```

-Now the `factorial` function is recursive as long as it's given a copy of
+Now the `factorial1` function is recursive as long as it's given a copy of
 itself.
 But some mathematicians in the 30's who had a lot of time on their
 hands didn't think that this was elegant enough.
 They wanted to write the
 function without having to supply `me` to `me` in the recursive step.
 Like